cyberthreat-datasets/ctdd-2021-os-syslogs/README.md

    python federated_train.py --num_classes=449 --epochs=5 --batch_size=2048 --num_layers=4 --num_heads=2 --clients=4 --rounds=10

+The required parameter for training is --num_classes, for HDFS it is 29 and for CTDD it is 449.

 The default values for various paramters parsed to the experiment are given in train.py.
 Details are given some of those parameters:
    --log_file', default='Linux/linux_train', type=str, help='parsed log file'
    --log_normal', default='Linux/linux_test_normal', type=str, help='parsed log file of normal testing data'